elixir-lang/elixir/lib/elixir/pages/writing-documentation.md

       end
     end

+In case you don't want to hide a whole module, you can hide functions individually:

+    defmodule MyApp.Sample do
+      @doc false
+      def add(a, b), do: a + b
+    end

-However, keep in mind that adding `@doc false` does not make the function private.
+However, keep in mind `@moduledoc false` or `@doc false` do not make a function private.
 The function above can still be invoked as `MyApp.Sample.add(1, 2)`.
 Not only that, if `MyApp.Sample` is imported, the `add/2` function will also be imported into the caller.
 For those reasons, be cautious when adding `@doc false` to functions, instead use one of these two options:

   * Move the undocumented function to a module with `@moduledoc false`, like `MyApp.Hidden`, ensuring the function won't be accidentally exposed or imported.
 Remember you can use `@moduledoc false` to hide a whole module and still document each function with `@doc`.
 Tools will still ignore the module.

-  * Start the function name with one or two underscores, for example, `__add__/2`, and add `@doc false`.
+  * Start the function name with one or two underscores, for example, `__add__/2`.
+Functions starting with underscore are autoamtically treated as hidden, although you can also be explicit and add `@doc false`.
 The compiler does not import functions with leading underscores and they hint to anyone reading the code of their intended private usage.

 ## Code.fetch_docs/1